List of The Saddle Club characters: Prancer

 A three-year-old chestnut Thoroughbred mare with white socks, a white spot on her nose, and a star.
 She is ridden by Lisa as of Episode 12.
 Prancer is a beautiful ex-racehorse that Carole would exercise for racehorse owner David McLeod until the mare sprained a ligament and a fed-up McLeod made plans to sell her for slaughter.
 The girls made plans of their own to rescue Prancer by "horse napping" her in the middle of the night and hiding out in Max and Mrs. Reg's old barn.
 Max bought Prancer and with the help of The Saddle Club, started training her as a school horse.
-She saved Carole, Stevie, and Lisa from a poisonous snake, after running away due to the fact that she was going to be sold and The Saddle Club went looking for her but fell into an old abandoned mine shaft.
+She saved Carole, Stevie, and Lisa from a poisonous snake, after running away due to the fact that she was going to be sold and The Saddle Club went looking for her but fell into an old, abandoned mine shaft.
 With the proper training, Lisa believes that Prancer can become a champion showjumper.
 In "Jumping to Conclusions" Veronica rode Prancer for one lesson.
 Prancer helps Liam save Lisa's life when she had to have an emergency appendectomy due to stress from school, homework, ballet, clarinet lessons, riding lessons, and babysitting.
 Prancer is Starlight's pasture mate.
 Prancer and Starlight are best friends.
-In the books, Prancer is bay like Starlight and Belle and she has a Whiteface and Max and Dr. Judy both own her.
+In the books, Prancer is bay like Starlight and Belle, and she has a Whiteface and Max and Doctor Judy, both own her.
 In the "Pine Hollow" series Prancer dies along with her twin foals during a difficult pregnancy before Mr. Atwood can buy her for Lisa.
 In Season 3, Prancer is solid chestnut.